-Are you ready for the Nightmare board game review, you maggot?
+Are you ready for the Nightmare, the Video Board Game review, you maggot?
 You must say: “Yes, my Gatekeeper!”
-Today on cottagemixtape.com‘s Board Game Reviews, we take a look at J. W. Spear & Sons’ 1991 horror VHS board game, Nightmare.
+Today on cottagemixtape.com‘s Board Game Reviews, we take a look at J. W. Spear & Sons’ 1991 horror-themed VHS board game, Nightmare.

 In some cases it will be positive, like being released from the “black hole”, but in most cases it’s negative (e.g. skip your turn).
 Either way, The Gatekeeper will probably yell at you and try to demean you.
 That is the fun of Nightmare!
 It was “interactive” (well as interactive as a VHS could be).

 Before Stranger Things‘s “upside down”, we had Nightmare’s “The Other Side”, which is where our game takes place.
 The game play is fairly easy, the players assume the identities of a Harbinger: Baron Samedi, the zombie; Hellin, the poltergeist; Khufu, the mummy; Anne de Chantraine, the witch; and Elizabeth Bathory, the vampire; Gevaudan the werewolf.
 These players must move around the board collecting six of their keys, make it to the center of the board.
 At the centre, you must not pull your own (pre-filled out) “worst nightmare” card (e.g. “bats”, “fear of heights”, “a date with The Gatekeeper”) before the hour runs out.